-If the information is going to be shared with the school, it is essential that the evaluator present the results personally.
+If the information is going to be shared with the school, it is preferable for the evaluator present the results.
 This usually takes the form of attendance at IEP meetings to interpret the data and advocate for your child.

 Your child should get feedback from the evaluator as well.
 He should walk away from the process aware of his strengths and how to use them, and secure in the knowledge that parents, school personnel, and the evaluator will be working together to use the information in ways that will be helpful to him.

 The author is a licensed clinical psychologist who has served on the faculties of the Cornell University College of Medicine and New York Medical College.
 He works with children, adolescents and adults to identify learning strengths as well as challenges.